JamesTsetsekas/JerseyCityBitcoin/src/pages/about.md

 ---
 layout: 'default.html'
-description: 'Meta description for the page'
+description: 'About Jersey City Bitcoin'
-metaTitle: 'Title that shows up on google searches'
+metaTitle: 'About Jersey City Bitcoin'
 title: About
 permalink: 'about/'
 eleventyNavigation: